Drain down guide for static caravans

 6 Sep 2022

 Are you heading home for winter?
-Before leaving the park, preparing your static caravan for the colder months can be crucial.
-Static caravans risk flooding and frost damage, so correctly draining down your prized possession can prevent considerable costs from arising come spring.
+Before leaving the park, preparing your static caravan for the colder months is crucial.
+Static caravans can be at risk of flood and frost damage, so correctly draining down your prized possession can prevent considerable costs from arising come spring.
 If you’re not sure where to start, don’t worry.
-Read on for information about draining your caravan to help ensure it’s in top condition when you return.
+Read on for information about draining down your caravan to help ensure it’s in top condition when you return.

 What is draining down your caravan?